marius-turtle/grow-lab/README.md

 - inserting your sd card
 - opening the terminal and using `diskutil list` to take a look at its partitions, which should reveal that there is still actually the whole space left (lucky one)
 - using `sudo diskutil eraseDisk FAT32 SDCARD MBRFormat /dev/disk2` to format it with FAT32 and name `SDCARD`

+## using the camera on the raspberry

+after inserting the camera cable into the respective slot at the pi the following command should open a 5 sec preview window with the camera view

+- `libcamera-hello`

-[1]: https://thomas.vanhoutte.be/miniblog/reclaim-the-full-storage-capacity-of-an-sd-card-on-macos/ 'link formatting sd card on terminal'
+[1]: https://thomas.vanhoutte.be/miniblog/reclaim-the-full-storage-capacity-of-an-sd-card-on-macos/ "link formatting sd card on terminal"
-[2]: https://github.com/alexellis/growlab 'link to the github page of the growlab project'
+[2]: https://github.com/alexellis/growlab "link to the github page of the growlab project"